Jacksonville Forgery, Uttering & Worthless Check Offense Lawyer

 What is the difference between forgery and uttering?

 Forgery is the changing or making of a document with the intent to defraud someone.
 Uttering is passing that document to someone with the intent to defraud.
 So, if you made a counterfeit $100 bill, that would be forgery.
 If you gave that counterfeit bill to a convenience store in exchange for groceries, that would be uttering.
 You could be arrested and convicted of both forgery and uttering and you could be sentenced consecutively on each, meaning one sentence would start after the other was finished.

 A conviction for forgery or uttering will not only make you a convicted felon, it can also have dramatically decrease your future employment options.
 These offenses are considered theft offenses and many employers will refuse to hire applicants with forgery or uttering offenses.
 If this is a first offense, you may be eligible for a pretrial diversion program and sealing or expunction.

-Call us right away to discuss your case and what our experienced Forgery defense attorneys, Uttering defense attorneys and Worthless Check defense attorneys can do for you.
+Call us right away to discuss your case and what our experienced Forgery, Uttering and Worthless Check defense attorney can do for you.

 Click a link below to learn about the different Forgery, Uttering & Worthless Checks laws in the State of Florida and what the State needs to prove these cases.